biotite-dev/biotite/doc/tutorial/structure.rst

     ['CA' 'CB']]

-As you see, the the bonds involing the *N* (only a single one) is removed and the remaining bonds are shifted.
+As you see, the the bonds involing the *N* (only a single one) is removed and the remaining indices are shifted.

 We do not have to index the the atom array and the bond list separately, for convenienve reasons you can associate a bond list to an atom array.
-Every time the atom array is indexed, the index is alos applied to the associated bond list.
+Every time the atom array is indexed, the index is also applied to the associated bond list.
 The same behavior applies to concatenations, by the way.

 .. code-block:: python